 While ERP software for specific industries features functions tailored to that industry, all ERP software solutions are built to automate business processes and data collection for core business practices.
-Those practices include everything from human resources and accounting to sales and marketing.
+Those practices include everything from human resources and accounting to sales, marketing and customer relationship management.
 The result is a more streamlined and efficient business with increased visibility.

-The term ERP was first used in 1990 to define the procedure of applying manufacturing resource planning concepts to other divisions like HR and finance.
-Since then, ERP systems have rapidly advanced to more comprehensive systems.
+The term enterprise resource planning – ERP – was first used in 1990 to define the procedure of applying manufacturing resource planning concepts to other divisions like HR and finance.
+Since then, ERP systems have rapidly advanced to more comprehensive business systems.

 In its most basic form, an ERP solution is an application that automates business processes, provides insights and offers internal controls.
 But how do ERP systems work?
 The core feature for every ERP solution is a centralized database.

 The ERP solution’s centralized database collects and stores data from every module across the company’s departments.
 Each module can pull information from this database, allowing each department to gain greater visibility of their own department and utilize data from others for process improvements.
 Authorized users in leadership can also use this database to compare and evaluate departments and company performance metrics.
 The database powers other functions of ERP software, too, including automation services, business intelligence and internal controls.

 Key ERP Software Features

 The functions and features of ERP systems vary depending on the specific solution.
 Most solutions share the following key ERP functionalities: